vplesko/OrbLang/doc/examples/04_BinTreeMacro/README.md

     (tree (makeNode 2 (& G1) (& G4)));
 ```

 G0-4 represent some internally generated identifiers.
+Take the time to figure out how this code maps to the invocation above.

-We will generate this recursively.
+We will generate this instruction recursively.
 First, we will collect all `sym` entries needed to define the left subtree, then the right subtree.
-We will concatenate those entries, and append the entry for the root.
+We will concatenate those, and append the entry for the root.
 Finally, we wrap everything in a `sym` form.

-Recursive calls will provide the names for variables of left/right subtree's roots.
-If a subtree is empty (denoted by `()`), we will not generate any entries, and just use `null` in our call to `makeNode` instead.
+Callers will provide the names for variables of left/right subtree's roots.
+If a subtree is empty (denoted by `()`), we will not make a recursive call.

 ## Implementation